Baby Poo What's Normal

-What can a normal baby poop look like?
+What does normal baby poo look like?

 1. Green frothy poo and possibly associated with irritability, bloating, wind and nappy rash